When is the last time your doctor wrote you a prescription for pineapples?

-So many things are possible today because of advances in modern medicine.
-Why not just jump straight to assisted reproductive technologies (ART) and skip the food talk?
+So many things are possible today because of advances in modern medicine… Why not just jump straight to assisted reproductive technologies (ART) like IVF or IUI and skip the food talk?

-As medical doctors who’ve studied Integrative Medicine and Reproductive Endocrinology, we at OvulifeMD understand and recognize that food is medicine.
+As medical doctors who practice Integrative Medicine (Dr. Haas) and Reproductive Endocrinology & Infertility (Dr. Eskew), we understand that FOOD is medicine.
 In fact, the food that you eat has been scientifically shown to either help or harm your fertility.

-Over the course of the next few posts, we’re going to decode what has become known as the Fertility Diet.
-Along the way, we’ll also debunk some common food myths as they pertain to getting pregnant.
+Over the next few posts, we’re going to break down the 5 core elements of the fertility diet.
+We’ll also be debunking some common food myths as they pertain to getting pregnant.
+Still, think those yams are going to help?

-Before getting started, we should point out that the principles we’re going to discuss won’t guarantee you’ll get pregnant.
-There are some things lifestyle changes can’t overcome, like blocked fallopian tubes.
-Nevertheless, what you’re about to learn will help set the stage for a healthy pregnancy and beyond.
+But before diving in, we should mention that the principles we are going to discuss won’t guarantee you’ll get pregnant.
+There are some things that lifestyle changes can’t overcome.
+With that said, when you adopt a pro-fertility diet, you’ll set the stage for a healthy pregnancy and beyond.

-Using food to optimize your reproductive health will certainly cost less than a round of IVF.
+The best part?
+Using food to optimize your fertility and overall reproductive health will certainly cost less than a round of in-vitro fertilization (IVF)!

-Spend a few moments searching the Amazon’s best sellers list under diet and nutrition and you’ll easily get overwhelmed with the wide variety of books claiming to discover the perfect plan for optimal health.
+Spend a few moments searching Amazon’s best sellers list under diet and nutrition and you’ll easily get overwhelmed with the wide variety of books claiming to reveal the perfect plan for your health and wellness.

-And while the world of nutritional science is advancing at a rapid pace, if we step back for a moment and simply observe the dietary patterns of the standard Western diet, it’s no surprise that the average person’s eating habits aren’t supporting optimal reproductive health.
-Good thing you’re not average 🙂
+And while the world of nutritional science is advancing at a rapid pace, if we step back for a moment and simply observe the dietary patterns of the standard Western diet, it’s no surprise that the average person’s eating habits aren’t supporting their reproductive health.

 Start by piling it with more calories than we can possibly burn, resulting in the accumulation of excess body fat.
 An overabundance of fat cells promotes inflammation and creates hormonal imbalance, including estrogen dominance and insulin resistance.

-Now preferentially fill the plate with carbohydrates from high-glycemic-index foods (breads, pastas, potatoes, etc.), further driving insulin resistance and creating wide swings in blood sugar…not to mention that these foods are typically nutrient-poor, meaning they’re missing many of the much-needed vitamins and minerals that help prepare your body for pregnancy.
+Now preferentially fill the plate with carbohydrates from high-glycemic-index foods (bread, pasta, potatoes, etc.), driving up both blood sugar and insulin levels.
+Not to mention that these processed foods are typically nutrient-poor; meaning they’re missing many of the much-needed vitamins and minerals (i.e., folic acid & vitamin D) that help prepare your body for pregnancy.

 Finally add in too many pro-inflammatory fats by way of refined cooking oils, fried foods, and savory desserts.
 Both the polyunsaturated and partially hydrogenated oils contained in these foods promote hormonal imbalance and cellular inflammation.